mmartin46/EncouragementApp/README.md

 - Mood tracker which sends scriptures based on the user's mood.
 - Utilizes a chart to keep track of how positive the user's mood has been daily.
+- Share .csv file of the moodtracker through messaging, email, etc.

 ## API References
 #### MPAndroid Chart